NikhilTilak/BrewXplorer/readme.md

-Brewxplorer - explore more than 3750 Breweries in the United States.
+# Brewxplorer - explore more than 3750 Breweries in the United States.

 Love Beer like I do?
-Wish to checkout the nearest brewery?
-Use BrewXplorer. try the interactive app here --> https://brewxplorer2.herokuapp.com/
+Wish to checkout the nearest brewery or wonder where your favourite brew was made?
+Use BrewXplorer.
+Try the interactive [! app][https://brewxplorer2.herokuapp.com/] here.

-Data source:
+## Data source:
-Brewery data was scraped from Wikipedia and cleaned using python.
+All Brewery data was scraped from Wikipedia and cleaned using python.
+This required liberal use of regular expressions and pandas.
+The latitude and longitudes of the breweries were scraped from [! geonames] [http://www.geonames.org/].

+The app was built using Dash/Plotly and deployed on Heroku.